vidmal001/DevLink/README.md

 👉 **Rich Content Editor**: A dynamic blog editor that supports images, code snippets, fonts, quotes, and previews.

-👉 **Interview Preparation Module**: Features a code editor, timed sessions, and filters for browsing questions by category and company.
+👉 **Interview Preparation Module**: This module allows lecturers to add new questions and includes features such as a code editor, timed sessions, and filters for browsing questions by category and company.

 👉 **Performance Tracking**: Students can track their progress, view leaderboards, and monitor their submissions.